Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Numerical methods

 \subsection{Quantities that scale as a power of $x$ at the centre}

 The quantity $Q$ is obtained by integration of (\ref{Qeqn}).
 From its definition, the quantity $Q/R^3$, representing an average charge density, is expected to be smooth, and to be non-zero at the centre.
-Numerically, this is of course not guaranteed.
+Numerically, this smoothness is not guaranteed.
 We can improve regularity by discretizing

 where $\epsilon:=1/i$. {This is} exact when $R/x$ and $f$ are constant.
 Applying this to the computation of $Q$ does not make a big difference for $Q$ itself, but it does for $A$, which is the integral of $Q/R^2$.
 We apply the same correction factor in the integral for $\tilde M$, to correct for a naive midpoint value of $Q/R\sim x^2$.